mazelife/agilulf/README.rst

 * multiple authors
 * RSS

 It's built on top of the awesome `Pandoc <http://johnmacfarlane.net/pandoc/>`_ document converter.
 You just write your blog entries in `RST <http://docutils.sourceforge.net/docs/ref/rst/introduction.html>`_, add a little metadata to the top, and let Agiluf do the rest.
+Templating uses `Hastache <https://github.com/lymar/hastache>`_, a Haskell implementation of Mustache templates.

 A typical project structure::